ieeh-tu-dresden/powerfactory-tools/CONTRIBUTING.md

 ## Merging PRs

-After and approved review, please merge using squash commits.
+After an approved review, please merge using squash commits.
 The commit title should be the original issue title without any numbers, followed by the contributors in brackets:

 `fix: what the issue was (contributors: @user1)`\
 `feat: what the other issue was (contributors: @user1, @user2)`